Esri/cad-bim-scripts/Samples/Share and Update SLPKs from Folders/readme.md

 # Share and Update SLPKs from Folders

-INTRO.
-WHAT DOES IT DOOOO??
-Make sure know how different from Randy's.
+INTRO. ??????
 Using the [ArcPy script](Publish.py) in this folder, you can automate sharing 3D CAD and BIM data to ArcGIS Online.

 ![Output-SLPK](https://github.com/user-attachments/assets/c8a8069a-de04-46d5-80c4-09b5563b3a7f)